Theory of Interpretations I. Foundations: Introduction

 \section{Introduction}

 In this paper, we lay down the foundations of the theory of interpretations.
 We systematically study different types of interpretations and their properties.
 Some of these interpretations are known, while others are new.
-Each of them serves different purposes.
+Each of them serves a different purpose.
 Our main focus is twofold: on the one hand, we study particular properties of interpretations that are required for specific applications to various problems from algebra, geometry, topology, model theory, and logic; on the other hand, we introduce general notions, techniques, and methods that are useful for developing the theory of interpretations itself.
-In fact, we try to outline a framework of the emerging theory that encompasses its own notions and results, techniques and research methods, applications, and general viewpoints on various phenomena that occur in this area.
+In fact, we aim to outline a framework for the emerging theory that encompasses its own notions and results, techniques, research methods, applications, and general viewpoints on various phenomena that occur in this area.

-This is the first paper in a series; therefore, we discuss in detail various principal notions, give precise definitions, prove some basic results, and provide the most typical examples, usually from algebra.
+This is the first paper in a series; therefore, we discuss in detail various principal notions, provide precise definitions, prove some basic results, and offer the most typical examples, typically from algebra.